Getting an early, accurate

 Transcranial Doppler – This leading-edge vascular diagnostic technology helps prevent vascular disorders including stroke.
 Patients at risk for stroke are monitored for clots in their bloodstream.
 If no clots are found, they are reevaluated six months later.
 This technology is also used to look for patent foramen ovale (PFO), one cause of stroke.
 This is called a bubble study.
 Transcranial Doppler is also used to manage the ongoing care of stroke survivors; it can detect increased narrowing in the arteries of the brain and determine how well the brain has adjusted after a stroke.

-Learn more about the diagnostic testing services available at our convenient locations.
+Novant Health offers diagnostic testing services at our convenient imaging locations.
 A physician referral is needed for most tests.
 Novant Health has a network of 350 physician practices serving local communities across the region to ensure that help is available where and when you need it.